Filmon-gh/Delicous-Den/README.md

 ## Bugs

+When implementing the customer review section on the home page, I initially set the width and height of the profile pictures to be equal.
+However, this losses the quality of the images, which was reflected in a lower best practice report from Lighthouse.

+To resolve this issue, I changed the aspect ratio of the width and height of the images based on the ratio of their original pixel size.
+This adjustment helped to maintain the quality of the images and resulted in clear profile pictures being displayed on the page.

 ## Validator Testing
  - HTML --fter running the code through the official W3C validator, no errors were found.